One of the top things that I just had to see when traveling to Laos, was the Pak Ou Caves.

 Being a world heritage sight, Luang Prabang is littered with temples.
 Most Notably Haw Kham, the former Royal Palace.

-Each is beautiful and contain ornate tapestries, carvings and Buddha images.
+Each temple is beautiful and contains ornate tapestries, carvings and Buddha images.

 We thoroughly enjoyed looking at each temple at our own pace riding our bikes from place to place.

 There are coffee and pastry shops to stop for lunch, and we felt very civilized as we sipped our café latté while enjoying a croissant.